 The Fine Print

 Registration is required for all workshops and students must be a CTA member to participate.
 Memberships are $10 for an individual, $20 for a family.
 Click here to register online.

 Students are required wear comfortable clothes and sneakers or closed toe shoes (no Crocs, sandals, flip-flops or skirts for the ladies.)
 Students are not allowed to bring cell phones, toys, games or other electronic devices.
 A telephone is available for emergency use.

-All workshops are located at CTA’s new theater in Bay Head Park, 1661 Bay Head Road, Annapolis 21409.
-For more information email or call us at (410) 757-2281.
+All workshops are located at CTA’s theater complex in Bay Head Park, 1661 Bay Head Road, Annapolis 21409.
+For more information email our Education Team at firstname.lastname@example.org or call us at 410-757-2281 (ext.
+4).

 - Minimum of 3 weeks prior to camp: Full refund minus the membership fee.